 If you own your home and need cash, equity release allows you to access some of the money tied up in your home without moving.
 It’s an expensive way to borrow, though, so you should make sure it’s right for you before going ahead.

-The equity that you hold in your home is its value minus any loans secured against it.
-Given that house prices have grown exponentially over the past decades, many over-55 homeowners may find themselves sitting on significant assets.
+The equity you hold in your home is its value minus any loans secured on it.
+Given that house prices have grown significantly over the past decades, many older homeowners may find themselves sitting on major assets.

-Equity release refers to the process of turning that equity into money that you can spend.
-With the most popular equity release product, a Lifetime Mortgage, you can obtain a tax-free cash lump sum by borrowing against the value of your home.
+Equity release refers to the process of turning that equity into money you can spend.
+With the most popular type of equity release product, a lifetime mortgage, you can get a tax-free cash lump sum by borrowing against the value of your home.

 You may have a wide variety of goals as you enter or begin to plan for retirement.
-Funding your long-held dreams can be costly, but accessing a tax-free cash lump sum with equity release can help you unlock the necessary financial freedom to be able to enjoy your retirement as you wish.
+Funding your long-held dreams can be costly, but accessing a tax-free cash lump sum with equity release can give you the financial freedom to be able to enjoy your retirement as you wish.

 Some of the most popular reasons for taking out an equity release product include: